arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 Whole Ambessa's storyline in fked up to unbearable levels.

-Runes is all that protected her and nobody could take it off?
+Runes are all that protected her and nobody could take it off?
 Really?
 Why wouldn't Rose attack her soldiers one-by-one?
-Why runes are just hanging there?
+Why runes are just hanging there for everyone to see?
-Why she had problems with black rose?
+Why Ambessa had problems with black rose?
 What's the story with brother?
 Why she was not confused when Mel disappeared?

 How comes that Ambessa survived Vi's trap?
 Why Vi survived it too?
 That whole part was a complete mess.
-Did she want to develop hextech into a more powerful weapon?
-Then she should've appointed anyone but Caitlyn, but she appointed Caitlyn - who for sure will avoid any big conflicts.
+Did Ambessa want to develop hextech into a more powerful weapon?
+Then she should've appointed anyone but Caitlyn, but she appointed Caitlyn — who for sure will avoid any big conflicts.
 How comes?
 Why Mel claims that Ambessa "is not Medarda"?

-Final antagonist without a consistent storyline - worse than no ending at all.
+Final antagonist without a consistent storyline — worse than no ending at all.

 **Caitlyn**

 Caitlyn's romances are absurd.
 Romance with Maddie comes out of the blue, Maddie's betrayal also comes unexplained.
 Why no help was asked from hexgate-connected worlds?
-If trade center (Piltover) is under attack, there is strong economic incentive to bring external forces to pretect it.
+If trade center (Piltover) is under attack, there is strong economic incentive to bring external forces to protect it.

 Commander Caitlyn guards the camp while catching Vi?
 Not what commanders do.